Welcome

 Blu-Ray/TV Series Review: Penny Dreadful: Season 1

-Penny Dreadful was a horror series that aired on Showtime and starred Eva Green, Timothy Dalton, Josh Hartnett, Harry Treadaway, and Reeve Carney.
-It is set in England in the late 1800s and played on the old vampire, Frankenstein, and Dorian Gray stories.
+The eight-episode first season of Penny Dreadful aired during the spring and summer of 2014.
+It was a horror series that aired on Showtime and starred Eva Green, Timothy Dalton, Josh Hartnett, Harry Treadaway, and Reeve Carney.
+It is set in England in the late 1800s is based on the old vampire, Frankenstein, and Dorian Gray stories.
 There are actually several different story arcs that are mostly independent of one another (especially in the first season) and then intertwine at points.
 The main storyline involves Dutton, Green, and Hartnett's characters.
 Dalton plays Malcolm Murray, a British explorer whose daughter, Mina, has been abducted.
-He enlists the help of Ethan Chandler (Hartnett) who is an American with great marksmanship and along with Mina's best friend Vanessa Ives (Green), tries to find Mina to bring her home.
-They also enlist the help of a young Dr. Frankenstein (played by Treadaway), who quite separately from the plot to find Mina has created a literal monster (played by Rory Kinnear).
+He enlists the help of Ethan Chandler (Hartnett), who is an American with great marksmanship and, along with Mina's best friend Vanessa Ives (Green), tries to find Mina to bring her home.
+They also enlist the help of a young Dr. Frankenstein (played by Treadaway), who, quite separately from the plot to find Mina, has created a literal monster (played by Rory Kinnear).
 Dorian Gray (Carney) basically seduces a bunch of people and sets his sights on Vanessa.

-For those who get the Blu-Ray set, the series looks and sounds great in HD.
-The show uses a lot of practical effects, but there is some CGI and everything blends seamlessly.
-The show uses a lot of shadow and darkness, which can border on being a bit too dark, but other than that the A/V quality is fine.
+The Blu-Ray set is a four-disc set.
+The series looks and sounds great on Blu-Ray.
+The show uses a lot of practical effects, but there is some CGI, and everything blends seamlessly.
+The show uses a lot of shadow and darkness, which can border on being a bit too dark, but other than that, the A/V quality is fine.
 For extras, there are several short behind-the-scenes and making-of featurettes that total about twenty minutes, give or take, in length altogether.
-They are all separate, however, range from about a minute and a half in length to just over three minutes, and cannot be played all at one time.
+They are all separate, however, range from about a minute and a half in length to just over three minutes and cannot be played all at once.
 Then there are two episodes from the Showtime series Ray Donovan.

 Thursday, July 28, 2022